jakeupz/jakeupz/README.md

 <h1 align="center">Hi 👋, I'm Jacob</h1>

-<p align="center"> A passionate Software Developer still learning the ropes in order to become a DevOps Engineer.
+<p align="center"> A passionate Software Developer still learning the ropes in order to become a Software Engineer.
 I am currently a Quality Assurance Technician/Engineer that works on military projects.
 Here you will see a lot of video game inspired projects as that is a hobby of mine besides experimenting in Docker and Kubernetes while also creating my Tweepy Discord bot!</p>

 📚 Working on: